-- In any of the above, or other situation that could be perceived to be gaining a commercial or reputational advantage by being a member of HUC including working for competitors of HUC
+In any of the above, or other situations that could be perceived to be gaining a commercial or reputational advantage by being a member of HUC including working for competitors of HUC

-* For the avoidance of doubt it should be noted that a conflict of interest does not arise if a GP / practicing clinician who provides their services on a self-employed basis or via an agency, and who has no other conflicts of interests, wants to be a member of HUC.
+* For the avoidance of doubt it should be noted that a conflict of interest does not arise if a GP / practising clinician who provides their services on a self-employed basis or via an agency, and who has no other conflicts of interest, wants to be a member of HUC.

 A connected person can include the following criteria below

 a close family relative including the spouse or civil partner of the member

 a person carrying on business in partnership with the member or with any person listed above

 an institution which is controlled by the member or by any person listed above

 a body corporate in which the member or any connected person, listed in any of the first 4 points above, has a substantial interest.

 Failing to recognize conflicts of interest can bring reputational damage to both the member concerned and HUC.
 Therefore members must notify the Secretary of any potential conflicts of interest at the point of application for membership or at any point during membership if their personal circumstances change.
 Failure to do so could lead to the immediate termination of membership.